Yusif-Hamdaani/alx-low_level_programming/0x03-debugging/README.md

-I am studying how to debug a code
+I am studying how to debug codes